 The most disappointing aspect of the Parrot AR 3.0 drone is that it doesn’t come with a controller.
 Think about it: you’re buying an originally priced $500 quadcopter but there isn’t any controller to pilot the thing.

-Instead, Parrot decided to sell the controller separately at a price of $500.
+Instead, Parrot decided to sell the controller separately at a price of around $400.
 Yes, we’re talking the same amount as the drone itself!
 What’s worse is that even after buying a controller you need a tablet or a phone to hook on to the controller in order to have the complete flying experience.

 To be honest, the controller doesn’t really justify the price.
 It does the job fine, but it’s huge and bulky, especially after you attach a tablet onto it.
 You could buy the bundle for a reduced price of $800.
 But if you simply cannot afford to buy a controller like that, Parrot’s software and AI is advanced.